 My earliest Christmas memories are Middle Eastern.
 As we kids grew up in the Middle East, Christmas to us meant get-togethers with family and friends, countless phone calls to family across the globe – to grandparents, uncles and aunts (10 on one side and 4 on the other – yeah, we could easily stage a Nativity play – we have enough people of all age groups, within the family) We kids ate plenty of cake, drank Vimto and got our tongues red, went for midnight Mass, slept in the church babies’ room and came home hungry.
 What global warming activists are saying must be true; the one thing I remember is that unlike today, it was COLD during those nights.
 Really cold.

 The nuns didn’t give up though.
-The next year, your’s truly was one of the Magi and was told by my unkind cousin that I looked more like Raavan (a mythical king) rather than a wise man.
+The next year, your’s truly was one of the Magi and was told by my unkind cousin that I looked more like Raavan (a mythological king) rather than a wise man.
 Humph.
 My roly poly brother was Santa.
 Thirty houses and several hours later, Santa wasn’t frisky anymore.
-So we went home and ate more fruit cake with our neighbours.
+So we dragged the tired Santa home and ate more fruit cake with our neighbours.

 Women: Jewellery, cosmetics, clothes (works for kids too – get the largest size – both can change sizes soon) home décor.
 Note: If a woman asks for a mauve scarf – don’t get her pink because you learned colours by sorting crayons in kindergarten.
 Make an effort and find out what mauve is to a woman.
 Especially if you are married to one.